Samira Shahbandar

-Samira Shahbandar (سميرة الشاهبندر, born 1946) is an Iraqi former doctor and physician.
-She was the second wife of Saddam Hussein.
+Samira Shahbandar (سميرة الشاهبندر, born 1946) is an Iraqi former physician and the second wife of Saddam Hussein, the president of Iraq from 1979 to 2003.

 Early life

-Shahbandar was born in Baghdad, Iraq in 1946.
-Shahbandar was born into an aristocratic Baghdad family.
+Shahbandar was born in Baghdad, Iraq in 1946 into an aristocratic Baghdad family.

 Career

 Shahbandar was reported to have had careers as a flight attendant and as a physician.
+She was a teacher.

 Personal life

-Shahbandar was married to Noureddine Safi, an Iraqi pilot and manager of Iraqi Airways.
+Shahbandar was married to Noureddine Al Safi, a pilot and manager of Iraqi Airways.
 They have two children.
-Shahbandar's son is Mohammad Saffi, who was born in 1966.
+Shahbandar's son Mohammad Saffi was born in 1966.

-In 1983, Shahbandar met Saddam Hussein, whom she reportedly had a son with.
-Saddam’s eldest son Uday was reported to have envied him.
+In 1979, Shahbandar met Saddam Hussein, whom she reportedly had a son named Ali with.
+Saddam's eldest son Uday was reported to have envied him.
 Saddam Hussein forced her husband to divorce her.
 In 1986, Shahbandar was married to Saddam Hussein in secret.
 In the late 1980s, Shahbandar appeared in public with Saddam Hussein.

 Kamel Hana Gegeo, Hussein's valet, food taster and friend, introduced Samira to him.
-Hussein's secret marriage took place while he was married to Sajida Talfah, his first wife.
+Hussein's secret marriage took place while he was married to Sajida Talfah, his first wife and cousin.
 Sajida was extremely jealous and angry when she found out about his mistress, and her brother Adnan Khairallah complained.
 Uday Hussein, Saddam Hussein's son with Sajida, was also angry over his father's mistress, took it as an insult to his mother, and believed that his status as heir apparent was threatened.
 In October 1988, during a party, Uday Hussein murdered Kamel Hana Gegeo in front of horrified guests.
-While Saddam Hussein declared that his son Uday Hussein would go to trial for murder, Gegeo's parents and Sajida begged that Uday Hussein be pardoned.
+While Saddam Hussein declared that Uday would be tried for murder, Gegeo's parents and Sajida begged that Uday be pardoned.

-In 2002, Shahbandar's son from her first marriage, Mohammad Saffi, a resident of New Zealand and a flight engineer with Air New Zealand, was detained in Miami, Florida due to lack of a student visa.
+In 2002, Shahbandar's son from her first marriage, Mohammad Saffi, a resident of New Zealand and a flight engineer with Air New Zealand, was detained in Miami, Florida, US due to lack of a student visa where he planned to undergo flight training.

-As of 2004, Shahbandar was acknowledged as the wife of Saddam Hussein by United Nations.
+As of 2004, Shahbandar was acknowledged as the wife of Saddam Hussein by the United Nations.